 Boston Corporate partner Tom McCord is quoted in this article discussing the stretch IRA, a popular retirement planning technique that was eliminated in a bill recently passed by the House of Representatives.

 Benefits Alert | 06.04.20

 08.05.20 | Webinar

 11.27.18 | Rochester, NY

 Yale University, B.A., summa cum laude

-Tom was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Employee Benefits (ERISA) Law.
-Tom has been listed in Best Lawyers since 2016.
+Tom was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2022 in the field of Employee Benefits (ERISA) Law.
+Thomas has been listed in Best Lawyers since 2016.